MageshwariSingaravadivelou/DataCountTool/README.md

 # DataCountTool
+Data count tool is a desktop application, which will accept the specific type of files as input.
-Gives the Total count of certain words in a file
+Read the file and count the occurrences of data.